DariaNau/developer-profile-generator/README.md

 When preparing a report for stakeholders, it is important to have up-to-date information about members of the development team.
 Rather than navigating to each team member's GitHub profile, a command-line application will allow for quick and easy generation of profiles in PDF format.

+## Demo

 ![](developer-profile-generator.gif)

+## The PDF will be populates the following:

+- Profile image
+- User name
+- User location via Google Maps
+- User GitHub profile
+- User blog
+- User bio
+- Number of public repositories
+- Number of followers
+- Number of GitHub stars
+- Number of users following

 ##  NPM/API/Technologies Used